 Because of God’s great mercy to us, we offer mercy to our brothers and sisters (Matthew 5:7; 1 Timothy 1:12-14; James 2:12-18; Micah 6:8).

 We are to correct, rebuke and encourage with great patience and careful instruction (Colossians 3:12-17; Luke 17:3-4; Matthew 18:15-20; 2 Timothy 4:2; Hebrews 4:12-13).

 If there are any poor among the body, we are to respond generously with grace, mercy and truth to meet their needs (Deuteronomy 15:7-11; Acts 2:44-45; 1 Thessalonians 4:11-12; 2 Thessalonians 3:6-10; 1 Peter 1:3-9; 2 Peter 1:3-11).

 Church members and regular attenders can receive help in many ways.
 Below are a few examples:

 - Financial assistance for basic living expenses (rent, food, utilities, medical, etc.)

 - Job search coaching

-- Care groups for difficult life events such as divorce
+- Care groups for difficult life events such as divorce and aging

 - Prayer, spiritual guidance and accountability